Now Providing Treatment for ARFID in Los Angeles

 There are three primary types of ARFID:

 - Sensory sensitivity: people with this type usually have sensory issues from early childhood that make them sensitive to certain textures or strong tastes.
 They find that unfamiliar foods have strange or intense smells, textures, or tastes, and they feel safer eating familiar food and cling to a narrow range of food.

 - Low interest: people with this presentation tend to have lower levels of hunger and not find food as rewarding.
 This usually begins at a young age as well.
 They may find that they don’t get hungry often, get full quickly, or find eating to be a chore.

-- Fear of aversive consequences: people with this variation develop fear of choking, swallowing, or vomiting usually in response to a traumatic situation they experienced themselves or witnessed.
+- Fear of aversive consequences: people with this variation develop a fear of choking, swallowing, or vomiting or a fear of pain after eating often in response to a traumatic situation they experienced themselves or witnessed.
 They may stop eating foods that they believe will cause these outcomes.
 This type usually has a more sudden onset and can develop at any age.

 People can have one or more types of ARFID.
 Sometimes ARFID can co-occur with Anorexia Nervosa.

 How is ARFID treated?

-Several of our staff members have received training from Dr. Jennifer Thomas and Dr. Kamryn Eddy, the co-authors of CBT-AR, cognitive-behavioral therapy for ARFID.
+Several of our staff members have received advanced training from Dr. Jennifer Thomas and Dr. Kamryn Eddy, the co-authors of CBT-AR, cognitive-behavioral therapy for ARFID.
 In this approach, first, we conduct a detailed assessment to clarify the diagnosis.
 Next, we provide psychoeducation regarding factors that maintain the disorder and develop a treatment plan.
 We provide education and teach you strategies to manage anxiety.
 If a person needs weight restoration, we work to help them gain weight first by gradually increasing their intake through regular meals and snacks consisting of preferred foods.

 For ARFID, low-interest type, we introduce exposure exercises to help you learn to tolerate sensations such as feelings of fullness.
 We work to put you on a schedule of regular eating and help you to increase the quantities and frequency of food consumed.
 Not eating enough sustains ARFID because it causes early fullness and dulled hunger cues due to restricted stomach capacity.